 Northern Ireland Electricity Networks Limited (NIE Networks) is committed to making the information on this website accessible to all, regardless of ability.
 The following statement outlines progress towards providing a high standard of accessibility throughout this web site.

 The website uses W3C (World Wide Web Consortium) technologies wherever possible.
 However there remains a large number of documents that use the Portable Document Format (PDF).
-Certain documents on this site are available only in this format, which require you to download and install the free Adobe Acrobat Reader software [link opens in a new window].
+Certain documents on this site are available only in this format, which require you to download and install the free Adobe Acrobat Reader software.

 Some documents, such as technical summaries are very long, and as such, will continue to be published in PDF format because of their size or the nature of the information within the documents.
 If you cannot access the information in any PDF please contact us.